synthpop-galaxy/synthpop/README.md

   Within the config file it is sufficient to specify only the items which differs from the default_config file.
-  We recommend to include all information you think are usefull to understand the meaning of your generated catalog.
+  We recommend to include all information you think are useful to understand the meaning of your generated catalog.
   For example the config file can look as follows:

     {